tizianocolagrossi/magistrale-appunti/AOSV/README.md

 # Userspace / Process Management

 ## Illustrate what are the steps undertaken by the Linux kernel to startup a new process, following the invocation of an execve() syscall.
+The execve create a new process cloning the father process that called the execve syscall than replace the entire userspace of the process with the userspace of the new pocess. if some page are shared this pages are shared till the new process doesn't try to write on one of them because Linux implement the Copy on write.